Release 0.96

 classes is based on templates processed with the Velocity template engine.
 The

-templates for the Java and Jade generation modes can be found in the src/jadex/tools/beanynizer/genjava
+templates for the Java and Jade generation modes can be found in the src/jadex/tools/beanynizer/genjava and

-src/jadex/tools/beanynizer/genjade
+src/jadex/tools/beanynizer/genjade directories.

 If you want to change the way Beanynizer generates code, you may try to alter these